tsvetoslav95/sales-data-task/README.md

 ### Edge cases
 - **Empty string or null category filter**: As we are have hardcoded "magic" values EMPTY_STR and NOT_SET in category filter we can not filter by categories named this way
 - **Empty string or null category aggregation**: Should be taken into account that categories can be both empty string and null which is a bad practice.
 These are 2 different categories and appear separately in aggregated data.
+- **Months with no sales** That might be worth mentioning as in the assignment is mentioned this aggregate endpoint will be used for charts in FE.
+If aggregating by month and there is no sales in a month it will not be present in response at all.
+FE should expect this behaviour or we should redo BE.

 ### Non-Edge cases:
 - **DB handles zero division well**: Having returns (negative quantity) in sales record can result in zero divison in aggregation query.
 DB handles it well and we get null for average_price.